 Lots of my work especially these children’s book orientated projects I create reserved somehow my memories and feelings of my childhood.

-Like lots of children born in the late ’80s, I grew up reading a bunch of comics and graphic novels, cartoon, etc.
+Like lots of children born in the late ’80s, I grew up reading a bunch of comics and graphic novels, cartoons, etc.

-Also since my dad is a painter and printmaker, I get to see lots of his working process as posters, sequential books, and paintings in my growth.
+Also since my dad is a painter and printmaker, I get to see lots of his working processes as posters, sequential books, and paintings in my growth.

 All that impresses and stimulates my creative mind.